top of page

 The whole point of the game is to give an

-interactive and narrative aspect to the Nocturnes Electro to make them feel more like an exploration and less like simple visit.
+interactive and narrative aspect to the Nocturnes Electro to make it feel more like an interactive exploration and less like a simple visit.

 Context

-We made this project for something called "Agency Level-Up", in which we had to make a interractiv experience for a company or a group (for us it was the Palace of Versailles).
+We made this project for something called "Agency Level-Up", in which we had to make a interactive experience for a company or a group (for us it was the Palace of Versailles).

-The point was to make us work on what objective the game itself is supposed to achive and for us to
+The point was to make us work on a game that

 Tasks